inpercima/swaaplate-hw/php-npm-api-htaccess/client/README.md

 ### General

 All options have to bet set in the environment files but some of them do not need to be changed.
-All defaults refer to the development environment file (`environment.ts`).
+All defaults refer to the development environment file (`environment.dev.ts`).
 All deviations are described in addition as `mock` and `production`.

 ### Table of contents